Tremors and horocycle dynamics on the moduli space of translation surfaces: Atomic transverse measures

 for each $i$, and \equ{eq: invariance endpoints} follows from the invariance property of each of the $\nu^{(n)}_K$ on $K^{\mathrm{b}}_1, L^{\mathrm{t}}_1, K^{\mathrm{b}}_1 \cup L^{\mathrm{t}}_1$.

 For (3), any critical leaf $\ell$ intersects some interval $J$ of the APD in its interior infinitely many times.
-If $\mathrm{e}_K^{\mathrm{b,t}}\neq 0$ for a prong $\theta_K^{\mathrm{b, t}}$ adjacent to a prong defined by an endpoint of $\ell$, we obtain infinitely many atoms in the interior of $J$, and by the invariance property, they all have the $\nu_J$-mass.
+If $\mathrm{e}_K^{\mathrm{b,t}}\neq 0$ for a prong $\theta_K^{\mathrm{b, t}}$ adjacent to a prong defined by an endpoint of $\ell$, we obtain infinitely many atoms in the interior of $J$, and by the invariance property, they all have the same $\nu_J$-mass.
 This contradicts the finiteness of the measure $\nu_J$. $\triangle$

-We can now interpret extendible loops for boundary marked surfaces using our notion of adjacency: an extendible loop is a loop formed as a concatenation of saddle connections which are bottom- or top-adjacent at each of their endpoints.
-Thus each meeting of consecutive saddle connections represents an adjacency class and we say that $\delta$ {\em represents} each of the classes defined by these meeting points.
-By (1), the loss of mass parameters $\mathrm{e}_K^{\mathrm{b,t}}$ assign numbers $\mathrm{e}_{\mathcal{A}}$ to each bottom/top adjacency class $\mathcal{A}$.
+We can now interpret extendable loops for boundary-marked surfaces using our notion of adjacency: an extendable loop $\ell$ is a loop formed as a concatenation of saddle connections which are either bottom-adjacent or top-adjacent at each of their endpoints.
+Moreover, if one of these saddle connections passes through a singular point of order zero, a continuous extension $\check \ell$ of $\ell$ specifies a particular adjacency class.
+Thus each meeting point $\xi$ of consecutive horizontal saddle connections $\delta_i, \delta_{i+1}$ along a continuous extension $\check \ell $ of extendable loop $\ell$ represents an adjacency class at $\xi$ and we say that $\check \ell$ {\em represents} this class.
+A primitive extendable loop can represent a given adjacency class at most once.
+By item (1) of Claim \ref{claim: claim 1}, the escape of mass parameters $\mathrm{e}_K^{\mathrm{b,t}}$ assign numbers $\mathrm{e}_{\mathcal{A}}$ to each bottom/top adjacency class $\mathcal{A}$.
+The following claim shows that these numbers can be expressed in terms of extendable loops (and in fact, explicit continuous extensions of these loops).